Mana Public

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint, idempotentHint, and destructiveHint, so the safety profile is clear.
-The description adds behavioral context by specifying that results include frequency counts, which goes beyond the schema.
+Annotations already declare readOnlyHint, idempotentHint, and destructiveHint, covering the safety profile.
+The description adds value by mentioning that output includes frequency counts, which is behavioral information not captured in annotations or schema.
 No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.